Pozlovice

 Pozlovice is a market town in Zlín District in the Zlín Region of the Czech Republic.
-It has about 1,400 inhabitants.
+It has about 1,300 inhabitants.

 Geography

 Pozlovice is located about 13 km southeast of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is the hill Obětová at 511 m.
 The streams Luhačovický potok and Pozlovický potok flow through the market town.
-The eastern part of the municipal territory lies within the White Carpathians Protected Landscape Area.
+The eastern part of the municipal territory lies within the Bílé Karpaty Protected Landscape Area.

 The Luhačovice Reservoir is built on the Luhačovický potok.
 It was built in 1912–1930.
 Its primary task was flood protection, but today it is mainly used for sports and recreational purposes.

 History

 The first written mention of Pozlovice is from 1287.
 Until the first half of the 17th century, the village was part of the Starý Světlov estate.
 From the first half of the 17th century until 1945, it was part of the Luhačovice estate, owned by the Serényi family.
 In 1758, Pozlovice was promoted to a market town by Empress Maria Theresa.